Bundle 3+ College Prep products for 20% off

 1. Course Content and Exam Format

-As discussed above, both AP Macro and AP Micro courses start with the basic principles of economics and then branch out to their specific subject areas.
+As discussed above, both AP Macro and AP Micro courses start with the basic principles of economics and then branch into their respective subject areas.
 This means that while the courses vary in subject matter, they are both introductory, so their difficulty levels are similar.

 In terms of exam format, the test duration and the number of questions are identical, meaning you do not need extra skills or learning approaches to master one or the other.
 So, assessing their difficulty levels based on the course content and the exam format is not ideal.